 A side dish with centuries of history in Japan, pickled vegetables are sold from barrels and trays, still sitting in the brines and rice brans in which they were pickled.
 With strong flavors and bright colors, they are often very decorative and add a nice sharpness to a meal.

-There are two kinds of tsukemono: a short, one-night pickling and a longer one, with the pickling process using miso, salt, soy sauce, or rice bran.
-Some of the most famous types are turnip (senmaizuke), turnip leaf with red perilla (suguki), and (among other ingredients) eggplant and cucumber (shibazuke).
+There are two kinds of tsukemono: A short, one-night pickling and a longer one, with the pickling process using miso, salt, soy sauce, or rice bran.
+Some of the most famous types are turnip (senmaizuke), turnip leaf with red perilla (suguki), and eggplant and cucumber (shibazuke).

 Fresh tofu

-Kyoto is the home of tofu, which often appears in kaiseki (haute cuisine) meals and as a main feature of shōjin ryōri (Buddhist vegetarian cuisine).
+Kyoto is the home of tofu, which often appears in kaiseki course meals and as a main feature of shōjin ryōri (Buddhist vegetarian cuisine).

 Made by rolling layers of cooked egg together to form a hefty-looking block, tamagoyaki should be fluffy and a little sweet thanks to the mirin used in the cooking.